FOSSEE/sees/ult/Using_Linux_Tools.rst

 	some_command and its args ... <file

-Since 1995, occasional awards for UUOC have been given out, usually by Perl luminary Randal L. Schwartz.
-There is a web page devoted to this and other similar awards.
-In British hackerdom the activity of fixing instances of UUOC is sometimes called 'demoggification'.
+Since 1995, occasional awards for UUOC have been given out.
+The activity of fixing instances of UUOC is sometimes called 'demoggification'.

 Amongst many, it is still considered safer to use *cat* for such cases given that the < and > keys are next to each other in many popular keyboard mappings.
 While the risk might be low, the impact of using > instead of < can be high and prohibitive.